williballenthin/python-registry/README.txt

 License
 -------
+As of version 0.2.0, python-registry is released under the Apache 2.0 license.
-python-registry is released under the GPLv3.
+Before that, python-registry was released under the GPLv3.

 Sources